 If you ever go to Chicago, this is the one thing I’m going to insist you need to do: go to 360 Chicago.
 As the name suggests, you get panoramic views of the city and it is incredible.
 You can see for miles and miles and miles.
 We drank cocktails at the top and made the most of it!
+This was probably one of our highlights of the week in Chicago.
 There’s not really a lot else I can say because you have to experience it for yourself to appreciate it.

 To find out more and buy tickets for 360 Chicago, visit their website.

 This was the day of the wedding, so we only had the morning to adventure.
 We still managed to squeeze in a visit to the aquarium, though!
 I loved this place because it had dolphins.
 It had lots of other sea animals, too, but the dolphins were the best bit.
 Sadly, you needed a different type of ticket to view the dolphin show, so I was a bit sad we missed out on that.
 We did still get to see them swimming around and having fun, though.
 It was quite busy the day we were there, so we struggled to see some things, but it was still a fun way to spend the morning.
 You can plan your visit and purchase tickets here.